JokeUrSelf/chess-coordinates-trainer/README.md

 ### How to use
 The app is currently in Alfa and has no online support.
-If you still want to try it out you can `clone` this repository and launch it via console by typing `npm start` in the cloned directory (you need to have `node.js` installed on your computer beforehand)
+If you still want to try it out, you can `clone` this repository and launch it via console by typing `npm start` in the cloned directory (you need to have `node.js` installed on your computer beforehand)